The store will not work correctly in the case when cookies are disabled.

 When to sow a clover lawn

-Clover seed needs a soil temperature over 8 degrees Celsius to germinate
+• Clover lawn seed needs a soil temperature over 8 degrees Celsius to germinate

-Spring-sown clover usually establishes well and can also be mixed with grass seed
+• Spring-sown clover lawn seed usually establishes well and grows quickly

 How to sow a clover lawn